 Max-Planck-Institut für Informatik

-Paper Code Data More Results
+Paper Code Data Models More Results

 We learn neural fields that capture continuous, anisotropic Gaussian scale spaces.
 Given a training signal, such as an image or geometry (left), we learn a neural field representation that allows continuous Gaussian smoothing (center).
 Crucially, this representation is learned self-supervised, i.e., without ever filtering the training signal.
 Our scale spaces are continuous in all parameters, including arbitrary covariance matrices that allow anisotropic filtering (right).